wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 ###Interface Design

 The key to implement variability and configurability is using interface.
 All the interfaces need to be implemented are stored in the file `interface.py`.
 In the [developer guide](https://letsencrypt.readthedocs.org/en/latest/contributing.html) announce that what interface should be implemented by a specific kind of class.
-The interface.py and the developer guide together draw a outline for the let’s encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
+The interface.py and the developer guide together draw a outline for the Let’s Encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
 Hence the variability and configurability has been implemented.

 ###Configuration File